BendeguzToth/Xcuuuse/README.md

 |- (P&Q)v(P&R)
 ... proof ...
 ```
-Now each following line is a derivation, that is obtained by applying one of the rules.
+Now each following line is a derivation, that is obtained by applying one of the natural deduction rules.
 These lines also start with a number, followed by a scope description, a formula, and a justification.

 ### Scope
 The way of denoting boxes is to put a `|` in the scope part of the line.
 When a line is in a box that is in another box, it starts with `||`.The first line of each box gets an extra `*`.
 (It is needed to handle situations where a box is closed, but another one is immediately opened).